RobotCopy/Adieu-Profanity-Filters/README.md

 - infixes, whole words and modified words.
 - It filters images by titles.
 - Different default options to replace bad words.
+- It hide sentences with Profanities.
+- It works in local files.
+- Default list of profanities.

 PS.
-I don't have the resources so it would not be uploaded to the Chrome Store.
+I don't have the resources, so I will not be able to upload it to the Chrome Store.